CS

 The Lexus NX features a 9.8-inch touchscreen paired with a 8-inch digital dash, while the Ford Everest gets a 10.1-inch display and 8-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Lexus NX stands out with power tailgate and ambient lighting that you will not find on the Ford Everest.
+The Lexus NX stands out with heated front seats, power tailgate and ambient lighting that you will not find on the Ford Everest.
+The Ford Everest counters with wireless charging.
 Which feature set matters more depends on your daily routine and priorities.

-Interior trim differs: the Lexus NX gets synthetic leather upholstery while the Ford Everest offers cloth.
+Interior trim differs: the Lexus NX gets synthetic nulux upholstery while the Ford Everest offers cloth.

 Drivetrain

-The Ford Everest responds with a Diesel Bi-Turbo making 154kW and 500Nm, paired to a automatic driving the rear wheels.
+The Ford Everest responds with a Diesel Bi-Turbo making 154kW and 500Nm, paired to a automatic driving all four wheels.
 It gets to 100km/h in 10.1 seconds.

 The Ford Everest has the clear power advantage at 154kW vs 152kW.
 In the real-world sprint, the Lexus NX is 1.1s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.